b-jancovich/time_freq_analysis/README.md

 <br>University of New South Wales, Sydney, Australia

 To evaluate the code used to conduct this study, please download the entire repository.
-The following MATLAB products must be installed:
+<br>The following MATLAB products must be installed:
 <br>-	MATLAB 2022b
 <br>-	MATLAB Signal Processing Toolbox
 <br>-	MATLAB Image Processing Toolbox